JohnWLuo/SippyPup-Racing/README.md

 Link to page: https://johnwluo.github.io/SippyPup-Racing/

-To DO:
+TO DO:
-* Fix the animations
-* character select
-* character removal
-* Random Characters
+* Make it pretty ❤️